 Why you should experiment with gels in your next Licensing studio shoot

-Last year, Pinterest named “vibey lights” as of their top trends of the year, with searches for “neon room,” “blue lights bedroom,” and “LED light signs” all rising year-on-year.
-It was official: the neon aesthetic was back.
-Throughout the year, neon-lit rooms trended over on TikTok, while Kendall Jenner showed off her neon pink Tracey Emin sign.
-From Coke’s Just Because commercial to Meta Quest’s 2022 Super Bowl commercial, this neon aesthetic has influenced the world of advertising as well.
+Last year, Pinterest named “vibey lights” as one of their top trends of the year, with searches for “neon room,” “blue lights bedroom,” and “LED light signs” all rising year-on-year. was official: the neon aesthetic was back.
+Throughout the year, neon-lit rooms trended over on TikTok, while Kendall Jenner showed off her neon Tracey Emin sign.
+From Diet Coke’s Just Because commercial to Meta Quest’s 2022 Super Bowl commercial, this neon aesthetic has influenced the world of advertising as well.

-For still photographers, one way to “vibey,” dynamic lighting is through the use of gels.
-Gels are sheets of material you place over your studio lights, either for correcting color or adding color effects.
+For still photographers, one way to create “vibey,” dynamic lighting is through the use of gels.
+Gels are transparent sheets of material you place over your studio lights, either for correcting color or adding color effects.
 They’re a hugely versatile and relatively affordable and accessible way to add flavor, dimension, and mood to your portraits and still lives.

-“We have seen more duo-tone colors pop up in commercial advertising, and we’ve seen color gels used frequently in shoots relating to and the future,” the 500px team tells us.
+“We have seen more duo-tone colors pop up in commercial advertising, and we’ve seen color gels used frequently in shoots relating to technology and the ,” the 500px team tells us.
 In this quick guide, we’ll take a look at just a few ways you can use gels to enhance your photography and modernize your Licensing portfolio.

 White balance